Kadirhan54/database_management_flask/README.md

 # Real Estate and Vehicle Sales Management System

-This is a web application built using the Flask framework for managing real estate and vehicle sales.
+This web application was built using the Flask framework and Bootstrap for managing real estate and vehicle sales.
 It provides a user-friendly interface for users to browse, list, and search for properties and vehicles available for sale.

 ## Features